What is a CSA?

 - Members of a campus police department or a campus security department of an institution.

-- Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department (e.g., an individual who is responsible for monitoring the entrance into institutional property).
+- Any individual or individuals who have responsibility for campus security, but who do not constitute a campus police department or a campus security department (e.g., an individual who is responsible for monitoring entry in or onto institutional property).

 - Any individual or organization specified in an institution's statement of campus security policy as an individual or organization to which students and employees should report criminal offenses.

-While faculty and instructional staff are not typically CSAs, when they have additional duties that give them responsibility for student or campus activities such as traveling with students or advising recognized student organizations, they are CSAs while functioning within the scope of those activities.
+While faculty and instructional staff are not typically CSAs, when they have additional duties that give them responsibility for student or campus activities, such as traveling with students or advising recognized student organizations, they are CSAs while functioning within the scope of those activities.

 CSA Training